brianchandbound/ga-ds/README.md

 * Students must attend 80% of classes (no more than 4 classes missed)
 * Students must complete and submit 80% of all course assignments to instructor satisfaction.
 Students wil receive timely feedback from staff.
 * Students must successfully submit the course final project as outlined in the [Project Description](extra/project.md).
 This includes successfully submitting the project milestones, final technical paper, as well as delivering a final presentation.
+* If you are having trouble with the homeworks and/or project, please communicate this with the team.
+We are here to help you learn and succeed.